garritfra/blog/content/posts/whom-do-you-trust.md

 ### A Stateless password manager

 Recently, I stumbled across [LessPass](https://lesspass.com/#/).
 LessPass is a password manager that is very different from what I have seen so far.
-Instead of storing passwords that either you or a random password generator comes up with, it computes passwords on the fly, given a website, username, your masterpassword and some options.
+Instead of storing passwords that either you or a random password generator came up with, it computes passwords on the fly, given a website, username, your masterpassword and some options.

 ![LessPass](../assets/lesspass.gif)